syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-ASP-NET-Core.md

 documentation: UG
 ---

-# Open and save Presentation in ASP.NET Core
+# Open and save PowerPoint Presentation in ASP.NET Core

 Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **open and save a Presentation in ASP.NET Core**.